Thanatorika/mrtg/README.md

 Please access the arXiv pdf version here:

 ## Installation
-To set up the environment, run the following command in a Terminal:
+To set up the environment, run the following command in a terminal:

 ```
 conda env create --file=environment.yml